fastai/course-v3/docs/deployment_seeme_ai.md

 ![SeeMe.ai switch between online and offline model](images/seeme_ai/seeme-ai-mobile-switch-online-offline.png)

-The screenshots above are all taken on iOS, however, on [Android](https://play.google.com/store/apps/details?id=ai.seeme) all these features work similarly, with one exception for the moment.
-On Android offline models are still in development.
+The screenshots above are all taken on iOS, however, on [Android](https://play.google.com/store/apps/details?id=ai.seeme) all these features work similarly, with one exception: Android offline models are still in development.

 ## Share your model